Significant-Gravitas/AutoGPT/docs/challenges/building_challenges.md

-# Creating Challenges for AutoGPT
+# Creating Challenges for Auto-GPT

 🏹 We're on the hunt for talented Challenge Creators! 🎯